Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 A man named Dave Kunst walked across today's world in just a little over 4 years from June 1970 to October 1974.
 Kunst walked a total of 14,450 miles, crossing four continents and thirteen countries, wearing out 21 pair of shoes, and walking more than 20 million steps.
 That was an odd thing to do, but does prove it can be done in a relatively short time; so 120 years was plenty enough for all the critters to make it on over to Noah's place in time for the Folly's maiden voyage.

-If the ark were to launch in 2015, critters would have been on the move towards it since 1895— eight years before the Wright Brothers historical flight, and seventeen years before the Titanic foundered —and probably reproduced many times along the way since there are not all that many species that live to see 120 years of age.
+If the ark were to launch in 2017, critters would have been on the move towards it since 1897— six years before the Wright Brothers historical flight, and fifteen years before the Titanic foundered —and probably reproduced many times along the way since there are not all that many species that live to see 120 years of age.

 But how did they cross oceans?
 In the past that was doubtless a thorny theological problem.
 But with today's knowledge of the geological science of plate tectonics, the answer is as simple as two plus two.
 Scientists now know that continental land masses can be shifted, and in point of fact the dry parts brought so close together as to form one single super continent.

-That portion of Psalm 104 is probably speaking of Gen 1:9-10.
-It's handy for showing that God is capable of molding the Earth's lithosphere into any geological configuration He pleases to push sea beds up and form land bridges; thus expediting migrations from all over the world over to Noah's diggings.
+Gen 1:9-10 is handy for showing that God is capable of molding the Earth's lithosphere into any geological configuration He pleases to push sea beds up and form land bridges; thus expediting migrations from all over the world over to Noah's diggings.

 This idea is by no means novel.
 For example: in 2014, a 9,000 year-old stone structure utilized to capture caribou was discovered 120 feet below the surface of Lake Huron; and is the most complex structure of its kind in the Great Lakes region.